RyanWelly/lisp-in-rs-macros/README.md

 # `lisp-in-rs-macros`

 A simple, lexically scoped Lisp interpreter that operates fully in Rust's declarative macros.
 The `lisp!` macro expands to the lisp value computed by the code, and then stringifies it.
 This means that `lisp!(CAR (CONS (QUOTE A) (QUOTE (B))))` expands to the string "A" and that all this computation happens at compile time by rustc expanding macros.
-There's no hidden proc macros, no actual rust code walking an AST, just Rust macros enjoying being turing complete.
-The lisp implemented is close to being purely functional in the programming sense, except for the DISPLAY form which expands to a `println!("{}", stringify(...)` call.

 ## Why

 It's a lisp interpreter written fully in Rust's macros, I think that's pretty cool.
-It's also less than 300 lines, which is neat.
+It's also less than 250 lines, which is neat.

 ## Example